 - There are no known side-effects

 With a working circumference of 12 inches, I can place it in my cross-body bag and run treatments without the worry of damaging or losing it while out.
-I also use the compression wrap that comes with it to wear on above my knees, around my waist to treat my lower spine, or used as a sash to treat my neck.
+I also use the compression wrap that comes with it to wear on above my knees, around my waist to treat my lower spine or hold in place with a bandaid to treat my neck.

 Who should not use PEMF therapy

-PEMF therapy with Oska Pulse is not recommended for anyone with active cancer, pregnancy, pacemakers (implants), and patients taking chemotherapy treatments.
+PEMF therapy is not recommended for anyone with active cancer, pregnancy, pacemakers (implants), and patients taking chemotherapy treatments.
 It is always recommended to check with your doctor or health care provider before trying any new medical device.

 My Experience with PEMF Therapy for Pain Relief

-I first tried PEMF therapy with Oska Pulse at the end of November 2016.
+I first tried PEMF therapy near the end of November 2016.
 At that time, I only used it a few times a day several times a week.
 Yet, even with limited use, I began noticing the benefits of this therapy.
 I no longer spent days applying ice to my right knee after exercising.
 Instead, the swelling and pain were reduced with just 90 minutes of treatment.
 After a month of limited usage, I began noticing an increase in energy.
 While wonderful, the most remarkable relief occurred after March of 2017, when I began running daily treatments.
 For the first year, I ran 10 hours of treatments EVERY day.
 Since then, I still run daily treatments with the exception that some days I only run one or two and save all-day treatments for flare days.